 O come, Redeemer of the earth

 O come, Redeemer of the earth.
 Ambrose of Milan* (339/340-397), translated by the compilers of A&M (1904).
 This is a translation of the Christmas hymn, ‘Veni Redemptor gentium’*, accepted as being the work of St Ambrose.
-In the A&M tradition it replaced in 1904 a translation made by D.T.
-Morgan (1809-1886) found in the Second Edition of 1875, beginning ‘O come, Redeemer of mankind, appear’.
+In the A&M tradition it replaced in 1904 a translation made by David Thomas Morgan* (1809-1886) found in the Second Edition of 1875, beginning ‘O come, Redeemer of mankind, appear’ (and recently revived by the Church in the Province of the West Indies in the CPWI Hymnal, St John, Barbados, 2010).
 JJ noted that in Britain the hymn was not much used, ‘a somewhat unfortunate ecclesiastical prudery having set aside this noble composition’ (p.
 1211).
-It is hard to know what this refers to, unless it is ‘virile semine’ in stanza 2, or ‘alvus tumescit virginis’ in stanza 3.
-The contributor...
+It is hard to know...

 If you have a valid subscription to Dictionary of Hymnology, please log in to view this content.
 If you require a subscription, please click here.